 A different type of contract means that if you’re a worker, you can’t compare yourself with someone who is an employee.
 But if you’re a zero-hours or a fixed-term part-time employee, you can compare yourself to a full time employee.
 Fixed-term and part-time contracts are not considered to be a different “type” from permanent contracts.

-First, if you use your right to request flexible working after maternity leave, that is to change only your days/hours/place of work but should not result in a change to the other terms and conditions of your contract.
+If you use your right to request flexible working after maternity leave, that is to change only your hours, it should not result in a change to the other terms and conditions of your contract.

 However, many employers will refuse a flexible working request and offer alternative jobs on a part time basis to women returning from maternity leave.

-If you worked full time before your maternity leave and you are returning either to the same job but part time, or a job at the same level but on a part time basis and you return after less than 12 months’ absence you may be able to use the Part Time Workers Regulations to argue that you should have no less favourable terms than before.
+If you worked full time before your maternity leave and you are returning either to the same job but part time, or a job at the same level but on a part time basis, you may be able to use the Part Time Workers Regulations to argue that you should have no less favourable terms than before.

-Under regulation 4 of the Part Time Workers (Prevention of Less Favourable Treatment) Regulations 2000 (Full-time Worker Returning to Part-time Work After Period of Absence) a previously full time worker can compare their new terms and conditions with those that they enjoyed immediately before the change.
-This regulation allows women to compare their part time roles with their own (not a comparator’s) previous full time role and argue that they should not be treated less favourably because of their part time status.
-Any standard change, for instance a pay increase, that have occurred during the period of their absence, must be also applied to you on your return on a pro-rata basis.
+Under Part Time Worker Regulation 4, a previously full time worker can compare their new terms and conditions with those that they enjoyed immediately before the change.
+This regulation allows women to compare their part time roles with their previous full time role and argue that they should not be treated less favourably because of their part time status.
+Any standard change, for instance a pay increase, that have occurred during the period of their absence, must be also applied on your return on a pro-rata basis.